 There was no professional there at that time, 1931, but Ellie remembers Mr Redhead arriving sometime afterwards.
 His wife was the Stewardess and somehow managed to produce meals after the matches and events.
 Usually the meal was sausages and mash followed by a sweet, which cost in old money about 1/6d per head.
 Teas were also put on by Mrs Redhead for about 1/- per head.

 Green fees were 5/- and membership cost 3 guineas for men and 1 guinea for Ladies.

 They played against other clubs amongst which were The Grange, Hearsall and Burbage Common.
 Ellie recalls that the wires around the greens put off many of the visitors!

 One final memory she had was the bike racks to put bikes into as very few members had a car in those days!
 Perhaps we will see a return to bikes as Members reduce their carbon footprint!

 By 1937 the club had outgrown its original site, and with mixed feelings of nostalgia for the past and excitement for the future, it moved to Villiers Hill, an upland site with fine views over the Warwickshire countryside.
 Thus began a new chapter in our proud history.

-Unfortunately, the war years upset the development plans, for although the new land had been acquired, a great deal of work remained to be done.
-An energetic policy, however, has been pursued, and each year sees changes and improvements.
+Unfortunately the war years upset the development plans for although the new land had been acquired, a great deal of work remained to be done.
+However an energetic policy has been pursued and each year sees changes and improvements.

 So after the war two important developments took place.
-The course was restored to full 18 holes, over 6000 yards in length and provided for a greater variety of golf shots than before.
-The Committee, however, were well aware that not all the changes made were completely successful, and plans were already being discussed to make for further improvements.
+The course was restored to full 18 holes, over 6,000 yards in length and providing for a greater variety of golf shots than before.
+The Committee however, were well aware that not all the changes made were completely successful and plans were already being discussed to make further improvements.

 The second important development was the purchase of the course.
 After a long negotiation, the course became ours in January 1956.
 Members were enthusiastic in their support of this idea, and backed up their views in a very practical manner.